Arrhythmia: Types, Testing and Diagnosis« Back to Articles

 Taking you through the essentials of heart physiology, ECG interpretation and more, it's your chance to gain confidence in spotting minor as well as more serious heart issues.

-Delivered online in a flexible and interactive style, it is a one-day course worth 8 hours of valuable CPD.
-Equipment, course materials, evaluation and certificate of attendance are all provided but spaces book up quickly so get signed up today!
+Delivered as an in-house course online in a flexible and interactive style, it is a one-day course worth 8 hours of valuable CPD.
+Equipment, course materials, evaluation and certificate of attendance are all provided.